The Constant Geometric Speed Schedule for Adiabatic State Preparation: Introduction

+where \(\dot{\phantom{v}}\) denotes a derivative with respect to \(\tau\).
+This condition implies that \(T\) scales at most as \(\mathcal{O}(\Delta^{-2})\) or even \(\mathcal{O}(\Delta^{-3})\).
+These different scaling behaviors between upper and lower bound highlights the potential role of scheduling, i.e., the choice of \(s(\tau)\).
+For example, in the adiabatic Grover search, a linear schedule gives $T=\mathcal{O}(\Delta^{-2})$, whereas an optimized schedule using a priori gap information achieves the optimal $\mathcal{O}(\Delta^{-1})$ scaling~\cite{Roland2002}.
+Since then, a number of optimal scheduling strategies have been proposed~\cite{Rezakhani2009,Rezakhani2010,Isermann2021,Matsuura2021,Shingu2025,Jarret2019,Braida2025,Boixo2009,ChenPRR2022}.
+However, they require spectral information or lack general performance guarantees, which limits their practical applicability.

-In this work, we introduce a new algorithm to construct schedules that improve the gap scaling.
-Inspired by the geometric origin of the optimal $\mathcal{O}(\Delta^{-1})$ scaling, our approach focuses on controlling the evolution speed along the adiabatic path.
-We propose a \emph{constant speed schedule}, which traverses the adiabatic path at a uniform rate, and show that it can improve the scaling of the upper bound of \(T\) in \(1/\Delta\) by one order through theoretical analysis of the adiabatic error.
-We then propose a practical classical--quantum hybrid algorithm to implement this schedule using eigenstate overlaps computed along the evolution.
-Finally, we demonstrate the effectiveness of our method on three distinct problems: the adiabatic Grover algorithm, the ground-state preparation of the N$_2$ molecule, and a [2Fe-2S] molecular cluster.
-In all cases, our algorithm successfully finds schedules that exhibit the optimal $\mathcal{O}(\Delta^{-1})$ scaling for a small gap region, a quadratic speedup over the $\mathcal{O}(\Delta^{-2})$ scaling of the standard linear schedule.
-Unlike conventional spectra-informed methods, our method computes the necessary quantities for scheduling on the fly without spectral knowledge \textit{a priori}.
+In this work we introduce a geometric framework for constructing schedules that improve the gap scaling.
+Motivated by the geometric origin of the optimal $\mathcal{O}(\Delta^{-1})$ scaling, we propose the \emph{constant-speed schedule}, which traverses the adiabatic path at a uniform rate and improves the scaling of the upper bound of \(T\) in \(1/\Delta\) by one order, provided that \(L\) remains bounded independently of \(\Delta\).
+We then propose a practical classical-quantum hybrid algorithm to implement this schedule using eigenstate overlaps computed along the evolution.
+We demonstrate the method on the adiabatic Grover algorithm, N$_2$ molecule, and a [2Fe-2S] cluster, showing that the constant geometric speed schedule achieves the optimal $\mathcal{O}(\Delta^{-1})$ scaling, a quadratic speedup over $\mathcal{O}(\Delta^{-2})$ scaling of the linear schedule.
+In contrast to earlier approaches, our method reduces the prior spectral-knowledge requirement from the full gap function $\Delta(s)$ to just a global lower bound on the energy gap, and provably improves the gap dependence of the adiabatic evolution.